 Every few years, the department funds the students to go on extensive field trips in distant locales in order to study planetary geology analogues that are not accessible around the Southwest.
 Previous destinations have included Yellowstone National Park and Washington State.
 These trips are typically a week long and normally include motel accomodations.

-The Planetary Surfaces (PtyS 554) core class has two weekend field trips, one to the location of the PtyS 594A trip that semester and one to Meteor Crater and other points in Northern Arizona.
+The Planetary Surfaces (PTYS 554) core class has one weekend field trip, to Meteor Crater and other points around Flagstaff, Arizona.
 The Surfaces instructor commonly lectures throughout these trips, and students are not required to give talks but are encouraged to participate in discussions.

 You can see some of the field trips we've taken on the Field Trips page.
 Check out some of the places we've been!